cnelson20/cx16os/docs/routines.md

 ---

 ### $9D2D: get_pwd
-- Copies the first r1 of the pwd into memory pointed to by r0
+- Copies the first r1 bytes of the pwd into memory pointed to by r0

 Return values:
 - None